 Definition of SWOT Analysis

-SWOT analysis is a method for identifying organization’s strengths, weaknesses, opportunities, and threats.
-SWOT analysis evaluates what an organization can or cannot do in terms of both internal as well as external factors.
+SWOT analysis is a method for identifying an organization’s strengths, weaknesses, opportunities, and threats.
+A SWOT analysis is a strategic option that evaluates what an organization can or cannot do in terms of internal and external factors.
 This analysis uses environmental data and forms an evaluation on the position of a company.
 Conducting a SWOT analysis determines the factors that will assist the firm in achieving its objectives.
-SWOT also identifies the factors that must be minimised or overcome to attain the desired result.
+SWOT also identifies the factors that must be minimized or overcome to attain the desired result.

-After gaining an insight into the meaning of SWOT analysis, let’s have a look at the elements of SWOT analysis.
+After gaining an insight into the meaning of SWOT analysis, let’s look at the elements of SWOT analysis.

 Elements of SWOT Analysis

-The following are the elements of the SWOT analysis:
+The following are the elements of this analysis:

-Weaknesses are factors that prevent an organization from meeting its mission and achieving full potential.
-These weaknesses hamper the organizational success and growth.
+Weaknesses are factors that prevent an organization from meeting its mission and achieving its full potential.
+These weaknesses hamper organizational success and growth.
 These factors do not meet the required standards of the organization.
-Weaknesses could include factors such as insufficient research and development facilities, narrow product range, poor decision-making and depreciating machinery.
+Weaknesses could include factors such as insufficient research and development facilities, narrow product range, poor decision-making, and depreciating machinery.

 The environment within which our organization operates offers opportunities.
-An organization can identify such opportunities and enjoy benefit arising from them by planning and executing required strategies.
-Recognizing and grasping these strategies well in time will help the organization in gaining competitive advantage.
+An organization can identify such opportunities and enjoy benefits arising from them by planning and executing required strategies.
+Recognizing and grasping these strategies well in time will help the organization gain a competitive advantage.
 Opportunities may arise from factors such as government/industry, technology, and competition.

-The factors included lead to a number of benefits and limitations in the SWOT analysis.
+The factors included lead to several benefits and limitations.
+Let us see all of them in detail.

 Benefits of SWOT Analysis

-A SWOT analysis involves negligible cost and anyone having an understanding of the business will be able to prepare the analysis.
-SWOT analysis addresses complex situations and finds means towards improvement.
-SWOT analysis also holds a number of more advantages.
+A SWOT analysis involves negligible cost, and anyone understanding the business will be able to prepare the analysis.
+This analysis addresses complex situations, finds means towards improvement and holds several more advantages.

-The following are the benefits of the SWOT analysis:
+The following are the benefits of this analysis:

 - Address weaknesses